nico3333fr/jquery-accessible-tabs-aria/README.md

 __If you focus in the tabs "buttons"__
 - use up/left to see previous tab,
 - down/right to see next tab
-- home to see first tab (wherever you are)
+- Ctrl home to see first tab (wherever you are)
-- and end to see last tab (wherever you are)
+- and Ctrl end to see last tab (wherever you are)

 __If you focus in a tab content__
 - use Ctrl Up/left to Set focus on the tab button for the currently displayed tab